jdlich/cas-docs/content/chapters/10-design-and-branding.md

 So, practically the only approach is to override the existing default theme.

+EDITOR NOTE: Although, if your skin does not require changes to the JSP views, you can simply create a new `css` file and point to it from within `WEB-INF/classes/cas-theme-default.properties`

 ### CSS

 The default styles are all contained in a single file located in `css/cas.css`.
 This location is set in `WEB-INF/classes/cas-theme-default.properties`.
 (Ignore the themes folder, it's nothing but leftovers from yesteryear.)